tursilion/vgmcomp2/Players/libtivgm2/readme.txt

              2. songNote[3] contains the noise type in the most significant bit, and songActive in the least
              3. The SongActive byte defines these bits:
-                SONGACTIVEACTIVE 0x01   Song is currently playing (active) SONGACTIVEMUTE1  0x80   Voice 0 is being muted (externally set) SONGACTIVEMUTE2  0x40   Voice 1 is being muted (externally set) SONGACTIVEMUTE3  0x20   Voice 2 is being muted (externally set)
+                SONGACTIVEACTIVE 0x01   Song is currently playing (active) SONGACTIVEHALF   0x02   30hz player is on the second half of a frame SONGACTIVEMUTE1  0x80   Voice 0 is being muted (externally set) SONGACTIVEMUTE2  0x40   Voice 1 is being muted (externally set) SONGACTIVEMUTE3  0x20   Voice 2 is being muted (externally set)